adamwulf/app-launch-guide/README.md

 	- [AppFigures](https://appfigures.com) - Free/Cheap - Automated sales and app review reports
 	- [iTunes Affiliate](https://www.apple.com/itunes/affiliates/) - Free - Lets you track (sort of) how links into the iTunes Store convert into sales.
 Also lets you scratch back some of the 30% that Apple takes
 - Press / PR / Marketing
+	- [Pitch Perfect by Erica Sadun & Steve Sande](http://www.amazon.com/Pitch-Perfect-The-Promoting-Your/dp/0321917618) - Covers the art of pitching and promoting your app on the web
 	- [HARO](http://www.helpareporter.com) - Free - Daily emails from press asking for sources for their stories
 	- [Find Keywords for App Store](http://blog.getlooseleaf.com/post/109888977759/step-by-step-app-store-optimization-an-objective) - Free - Blog post detailing how to objectively find the right keywords for your App Store description
 	- [SensorTower](https://sensortower.com/) - Free - Helps with competitor and keyword research